scikit-hep/awkward/README.md

 ## Voting for fixes/features

 You can vote for issues by adding a "thumbs up" (👍) using the "smile/pick your reaction" menu on the top-right of the issue.
+Issues with the most "thumbs ups" will be prioritized, though this isn't the only consideration determining when an issue gets addressed.
+(An estimate of how long it will take is also important.)

 See the [prioritized list of open issues](https://github.com/scikit-hep/awkward-1.0/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc).